 Produced by the Fluid Power Safety Institute (FPSI), the video on hydraulic oil safety goes on to depict an incorrect diagnosis at the hospital emergency room shortly after the mishap.
 The ER attendant—suggesting that the small, innocuous-looking puncture wound in the technician’s hand was likely made by a wire protruding from a frayed hose—prescribes antibiotics and pain medication.
 Experiencing only moderate pain in his hand, the technician returns home.

-While our technician is returning home, a couple real-life experts explain the nature and seriousness of his injury.
+While our technician is returning home, a couple of real-life experts explain the nature and seriousness of his hydraulic injection injury.
 Gary Kleiner, training and development manager for Parker Hannifin’s Fluid Connectors Group, and Doug Honig, marketing services manager for the company’s Hose Products Division, are involved in Parker Hannifin’s SafetyWorks program, which promotes awareness of following proper practices and maintaining safe conditions with regard to fluid systems.
 They have this to say about high-pressure-injection injuries in a recent Parker Safety Solutions bulletin:

 “Pressurized fluids travel at bullet speed and can penetrate deep under the skin.
 The injured person may feel only a slight ‘electric shock’ or pricking sensation.
 Rarely does the initial pain indicate the actual severity of the injury.
 What looks like a simple puncture wound is, in fact, life threatening.”